 - Driving records and driving history or DMV records check help to determine if the candidate is a responsible driver, has outstanding tickets, has a valid driver’s license, etc.

-Other information may be provided depending on the service provider and the amount of detail you need with each inquiry.
+Depending on the service provider and the detail you need with each inquiry, other information may be provided.

 - Social media search

-- Death record retrieval such as death certificates and obituary search
+- Death record retrievals such as death certificates and obituary search

 - Marriage and divorce verification or confirmation